acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 - (123) But the battle is more than Justin bargained for. **[implicit=indeed]** ”I had no idea I was getting in so deep,” says Mr. Kaye, who founded Justin in 1982.
 (PDTB3, wsj 2418)

+- (y) When the consumer had no more money and remembered the policy, he would learn at the company’s headquarters about the so-called policy surrender value coefficient. **In other words,** he did not receive what he had paid. (Żurowski et al. 2023, p.486)

 > Notes:
 > - Following Bunt and Prasad (2016), this is put under EXPANSION
 > - cf. RST Restatement